Torre de la Calahorra

 |

-Roman Bridge, Mezquita Cathedral, Royal Fortress, Botanical Garden, Arabian Baths
+Roman Bridge, Mezquita Mosque and Cathedral, Royal Fortress, Botanic Garden, Arabian Baths

 |